iampueroo/hidoe/README.md

-# hidoe thermal comfort
+# HIDOE Thermal Comfort
 =======================
 ##### avgTempPlot.R
-  > school day/hour temperatures for input classrooms
+  > School day/hour temperatures for input classrooms

-    1. averaged by month and time for all observations
+    1. Averaged by month and time for all observations
-    2. averaged by month and time for observations where outside temperature is above "minTemp"
+    2. Averaged by month and time for observations where outside temperature is above "minTemp"
-    3. on the day where the maximum temperature differential occurs, for each month
+    3. On the day where the maximum temperature differential occurs, for each month

 ##### avgDiffPlot.R
-  > school day/hour temperature differences for like clusters of classroom comparisons
+  > School day/hour temperature differences for like clusters of classroom comparisons

-    1. averaged by month and time for all observations - average difference overlayed on individual comparisons
+    1. Averaged by month and time for all observations - average difference overlayed on individual comparisons
-    2. averaged by month and time for observations where outside temperature is above "minTemp"
+    2. Averaged by month and time for observations where outside temperature is above "minTemp"